 Of all the things you can evaluate here, the first question is ultimately the most important question: Does the barrel get delivered consistently?

-“Delivered” is synonymous with any of the following – closed, flush, square.
+“Delivered” is synonymous with any of the following – closed (from golf), flush, square.
 For the purpose of the explanation, I’m going to use the term “square.”
 When delivering a strike – baseball, golf, tennis, etc. – the part of the implement you’re using to strike the ball needs to get square to its intended target.
 If your goal as a hitter is to hit the ball to center field, the bat head needs to face center field at contact.
 If the barrel is angled towards right field in this situation, it would be considered late, open, or not delivered.
 This could create a swing and miss, foul ball, or clip/slice.

 Using the same situation, let’s say the hitter got the barrel square to center field at contact.
 The initial trajectory of the ball heads towards center field.
 But as the ball ascends, it changes trajectory and starts to slice towards right field.
 This isn’t an issue with getting the barrel delivered.
 It’s a path problem: How the bat is moving negatively impacts ball flight off the bat.